kusterlab/curve_curator/README.md

 #### 1. Prepare the raw data

 For Viability data, create a txt file (tab separated) containing a "Name" column used as a sample identifier and Raw value, which can be intensities or ratios.

 For proteomics data, use the search engine of your choice and specify it in the toml file.
-Also, specify if it is peptide or protein data.
-Please search each dose-dependent experiment separately.
+Also, you must specify if it is peptide or protein data.
+Please search each dose-dependent experiment (one condition e.g. a single drug) separately.
 Name your experiments 1..N in the search engine.
 For TMT this is already done by most search engines.
+For MAXQUANT, use the protein.txt file for protein-based analysis and the evidence.txt for peptide-based analysis.
 For DIANN, it outputs raw file names as columns.
 Please rename manually to Raw 1..N.
 For PD, the order of the files is important.
 PD normally labels the output experiments with F1..N.
 These numbers will be parsed by the CurveCurator.
 Please make sure that toml file has the same N to dose correspondences.
+For MSFRAGGER, name your TMT channels or LFQ experiments Raw_1...N.
+The peptide-based analysis expects the (combined_)ion.tsv file.
+The protein-based analysis expects the (combined_)protein.tsv file.

 #### 2. Fill out the parameter toml-file for each dataset
 Each dataset comes with a parameter file in toml format.
 This file contains all necessary information for each experiment / raw input as well as optional parameters so that users can adjust the pipeline specifically to an experiment.
 The toml syntax primarily consists of `key = value` pairs, `[section names]`, and `#` (for comments).
 Example toml files, including extensive comments, are available.
 Common problems with the parameter file usually concern false formatting.
 Make sure strings have complete quotation marks.
 Lists are homogeneous in type, meaning that float and integers cannot be mixed, and that all elements are correctly separated by a comma.
 You don't need to specify all parameters all the time.
 Only specify parameters that differ from default behavior or are obligatory for the pipeline.